biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 }
 ```

-compiles to [very different assembly](https://godbolt.org/z/bK19xEjvh) from that using `accumulate`.
+compiles to [very different assembly](https://godbolt.org/z/bK19xEjvh) from the one using `accumulate`.

 The interesting part is: